Modeccin: Mechanism of action

 Modeccin inhibits protein synthesis by inactivating the 60S ribosomal subunit.
-Evidence shows that the toxin inhibits both initiation as elongation of peptide chains.
-The toxin only attacks eukaryotic ribosomes, bacteria are resistant.
+The toxin inhibits both initiation as elongation of peptide chains.
+The toxin only attacks eukaryotic ribosomes, as bacteria are resistant.

 The B-chain

 The B-chain has saccharide recognition sites for particular ß-galactosyl-containing glycopro-teins or glycolipid compounds on the cell membrane.

 Modeccin B-chain enters the cytosol after a delay, since most of the time it is present in intracellular vesicles.
 Without the Golgi complex, the B-chain cannot enter the cytosol and therefore loses its toxicity.
 It only enters the cytosol after it has reached the Golgi complex.
 Modeccin requires a low pH for entry into the cell.
 Below pH of 6.0, modeccin can't enter the cell via endocytosis.
 It is also known that entry to the cytosol require Ca2+-ions.

 The A-chain

-Research has shown that one toxin A-chain can inactivate a large number of ribosomes, this suggests that the toxin acts by catalytic mechanism.
-The nature of the enzymatic activity of the A-chain is still not completely clear, it is likely that the A-chain acts as hydrolytic enzyme.
-Possibly by removing a minor functional group like methyl or phosphate.
-Experimental data shows that modeccin kills cells by inactivating the 60S ribosomal subunit, however the possibility cannot be excluded that the poison also acts on other parts of the cell.
+One toxin A-chain can inactivate a large number of ribosomes, suggesting the toxin acts by catalytic mechanism.
+The nature of the enzymatic activity of the A-chain is still not completely clear, but it is likely that the A-chain acts as hydrolytic enzyme, possibly by removing a minor functional group like methyl or phosphate.
+Experimental data shows modeccin kills cells by inactivating the 60S ribosomal subunit, however the possibility cannot be excluded that the poison also acts on other parts of the cell.

-In studies with cell free systems it was shown that only free A-chains inhibit protein synthesis, when the A-chain was bound to the B-chain the toxin was not active.
+In studies with cell free systems, it was shown that only free A-chains inhibit protein synthesis, when the A-chain was bound to the B-chain the toxin was not active.
 The toxin acts on the ribosomes at, or close to the binding site of Elongation Factor 2 (EF2) and effectuates a modification at this site resulting in lower affinity of EF2 on that site.
 The ribosomes are sensitized to modeccin if EF2 is unbound to GTP.
 A conformational change to the 60S ribosomal subunit is induced by EF2, which is favourable for the action of modeccin B-chain.